 Incomplete Filling Problems

-Vapour phases given off by some fluids can be quite corrosive; in these cases if the tank cannot be filled completely the vapour space should be well ventilated to remove the vapour.
+Vapour phases given off by some fluids can be quite corrosive; in these cases, if the tank cannot be filled completely the vapor space should be well ventilated to remove the vapor.

 When dosing or making up a tank a highly corrosive chemical may be added.
-In these instances it is important that the inlet be located away from side walls and in a moving liquid stream, so that the addition is quickly diluted.
+In these instances, it is important that the inlet is located away from side walls and in a moving liquid stream so that the addition is quickly diluted.

 Reduce Splashing Within Tanks

-A further problem may be caused by splashing during filling or mixing - splash drops on the inside tank walls will undergo evaporation and hence concentration of the corrosive species.
-Splashing should therefore be avoided, perhaps by ensuring that the inlet pipe terminates beneath the liquid level or by running mixing propellers slowly and fully submerged.
+A further problem may be caused by splashing during filling or mixing - splash drops on the inside tank walls will undergo evaporation and hence the concentration of the corrosive species.
+Splashing should, therefore, be avoided, perhaps by ensuring that the inlet pipe terminates beneath the liquid level or by running mixing propellers slowly and fully submerged.